ppbrown/t5sdxl/README.md

 # Improvements

 Prior versions did a full conversion of the base SDXL model on the fly, before then trying to do something with it.

-THS version draws from a mostly converted model, living at https://huggingface.co/opendiffusionai/stablediffusionxl_t5
+In contrast, THIS version draws from a mostly converted model, living at https://huggingface.co/opendiffusionai/stablediffusionxl_t5

 But... that is still a raw conversion.
 Now that the rendering code is somewhat clean,
 I plan to try finetuning it to create something actually comprehensible.

+Once I can acquire updated training software that recognizes the model, that is.